History of the Philippines (1565–1898): Conquest under Philip II

-King Philip II of Spain, whose name has remained attached to the islands, ordered and oversaw the conquest and colonization of the Philippines.
-On November 19 or 20, 1564, a Spanish expedition of a mere 500 men led by Miguel López de Legazpi departed Barra de Navidad (modern Mexican state of Jalisco) in the Viceroyalty of New Spain, arriving off Cebu on February 13, 1565, conquering it despite Cebuano opposition.
+Philip II, whose name has remained attached to the islands, ordered and oversaw the conquest and colonization of the Philippines.
+On November 19 or 20, 1564, a Spanish expedition of a mere 500 men led by Miguel López de Legazpi departed Barra de Navidad (modern Mexican state of Jalisco) with Augustinian friar and explorer Andrés de Urdaneta in the Viceroyalty of New Spain, arriving off Cebu on February 13, 1565, conquering it despite Cebuano opposition.
+Following Spanish law, Legaspi gasve Cebuano leaders three days fo accede to an offer of friendly relations before commenci8ng a war of conquest.
+Approximately 200-400 of Legaspi's men were Tlaxcalan soldiers, having allied themselves with Spain during the Spanish conquest of Mexico.
+Some of the Tlaxcalans settled permanently on the islands, and numerous Nahuatl words were absorbed into the Filipino languages.
 More than 15,000 soldiers arrived from New Spain as new migrants during the 17th century, far outnumbering civilian arrivals.
 Most of these soldiers were criminals and young boys rather than men of character.
 Hardship for the colonizing soldiers contributed to looting and enslavement, despite the entreaties of representatives of the church who accompanied them.
 In 1568, the Spanish Crown permitted the establishment of the encomienda system that it was abolishing in the New World, effectively legalizing a more oppressive conquest.
-Although slavery had been abolished in the Spanish Empire, it was allowed to continue in some forms in the Philippines due to its already present use on the islands.

-Due to conflict with the Portuguese, who blockaded Cebu in 1568, and persistent supply shortages, in 1569 Legazpi transferred to Panay and founded a second settlement on the bank of the Panay River.
+Although slavery had been abolished in the Spanish Empire, it took around a century for it to be fully abolished in the Philippines due to the pre-colonial alipin system of slavery already existing in the islands.Due to conflict with the Portuguese, who blockaded Cebu in 1568, and persistent supply shortages, in 1569 Legazpi transferred to Panay and founded a second settlement on the bank of the Panay River.
 In 1570, Legazpi sent his grandson, Juan de Salcedo, who had arrived from Mexico in 1567, to Mindoro to punish the Muslim Moro pirates who had been plundering Panay villages.
-Salcedo also destroyed forts on the islands of Ilin and Lubang, respectively south and northwest of Mindoro.

-In 1570, Martín de Goiti, having been dispatched by Legazpi to Luzon, conquered the Kingdom of Maynila.
+Salcedo also destroyed forts on the islands of Ilin and Lubang, respectively south and northwest of Mindoro.In 1570, Martín de Goiti, having been dispatched by Legazpi to Luzon, conquered Maynila.
 Legazpi followed with a larger fleet comprising both Spanish and a majority Visayan force, taking a month to bring these forces to bear due to slow speed of local ships.
 This large force caused the surrender of neighboring Tondo.
-An attempt by some local leaders to defeat the Spanish was repelled.
-Legazpi renamed Manila Nueva Castilla, and declared it the capital of the Philippines, and thus of the entire Spanish East Indies, which also encompassed Spanish territories in Asia and the Pacific.
+An attempt by some local leaders, known as the Tondo Conspiracy, to defeat the Spanish was repelled.
+Legazpi renamed Maynila Nueva Castilla, and declared it the capital of the Philippines, and thus of the rest of the Spanish East Indies, which also encompassed Spanish territories in Asia and the Pacific.
 Legazpi became the country's first governor-general.